 Although recording remotely may feel complicated at first, I promise that it’s much simpler than it seems.

 And you can trust me on this, because I’ve been interviewing guests remotely for 4+ years.
-As the host of both Everything is Teachable and the Wit & Wire podcast (for podcasters), I’ve interviewed guests in Spain, Australia, France, and all across America from my home in New York City.
+As the former host of both Everything is Teachable and the Wit & Wire podcast (for online business owners), I’ve interviewed guests in Spain, Australia, France, and all across America from my home in New York City.
 And the good news is that anyone with an internet connection and an affordable microphone can record remotely.

 So if you’re thinking about starting a podcast, or already have one and need to adjust your typical recording plans, here are the main tools you’ll need to record high-quality remote content, even if you live thousands of miles apart.

-The great thing about Zencastr is that you don’t have to download any software.
+One great thing about Descript is that you don’t have to download any software.
 Everything is cloud-based.
-This means less hassle and more accessibility for you.
+This means less hassle and more accessibility for you and your guests.

-Another great thing about Zencastr is that it uses multitrack recording, which means that each person’s voice is recorded to a separate audio track.
-The host can then download each individual track and edit them and put them together, although you also have the option to automatically save your files to the cloud (Google Drive or Dropbox), which I personally love.
+Another great thing about Descript is that it uses multitrack recording, which means that each person’s voice is recorded to a separate audio track.
+The host can then download each individual track and edit them and put them together, or you can use Descript’s very capable editor (which I recommend).

 Multitrack recording is crucial.
 Imagine your guest sneezing while you say something brilliant.
 With multitrack recording, you can edit out that sneeze from one track, no problem.
 But on Zoom, your voices would both be included in a single-track recording, which means that the sneeze is unremovable, even by the best editors.